Wanted: Applicants with Certified Workplace Skills

 Employers work to make things predictable, uniform, and certain.
 Predictability, uniformity, and certainty are universal goals of executives.
 The NCRC does this for the hiring process.
 Mac MacIlroy, past president Michigan Manufacturers Association

 The National Career Readiness Certificate is an excellent way to assist career and technical educators in preparing the current and future workforce.
 Developing a skilled workforce—one that has the ability to quickly adapt to new and changing workforce demands—is a primary focus of the career and technical education programs offered through the nation's secondary and postsecondary public schools.
 Identifying, quantifying, and assessing those skills necessary to prepare the workforce is critical to career and technical education.
-Jan Bray, executive director, Association for Career and Technical Education (ACTE)
+Jan Bray, former executive director, Association for Career and Technical Education (ACTE)

 The American Association of Community Colleges is pleased to support ACT's new National Career Readiness Certificate.
 The Certificate will offer our member colleges a successful common assessment tool and language by which they can assist local constituents with their economic and workforce development needs.
 Working with more than 500 community colleges over 10 years, ACT has developed a unique set of assessment tools that have been particularly useful in assisting both individuals and employers in career and education/training decision making.
 The National Career Readiness Certificate adds one more valuable assessment to the existing collection of tools that extends the value of community colleges in advancing the economic and workforce development process of their communities.
-George Boggs, president, American Association of Community Colleges
+George Boggs, former president, American Association of Community Colleges